 How to Test Your Egg Quality

-FSH (Follicle Stimulating Hormone): A woman’s pituitary gland releases FSH hormone to the ovaries triggering follicle recruitment which leads to selection of the dominant egg in that cycle.
-Fluid filled sacs called follicles contain the egg and send a chemical signal to the pituitary gland causing the FSH level to taper off and remain in the lower favorable range.
+FSH (Follicle Stimulating Hormone): A woman’s pituitary gland releases FSH hormone to the ovaries triggering follicle recruitment which leads to the selection of the dominant egg in that cycle.
+Fluid-filled sacs called follicles contain the egg and send a chemical signal to the pituitary gland causing the FSH level to taper off and remain in the lower favorable range.
 Less robust ovaries and follicles respond weakly and the FSH climbs higher into the unfavorable range.

 How to Read Your FSH Level

 |8 – 10||Good|

 There can be some variation in FSH levels from month to month but generally speaking, high levels of FSH indicate that your ovarian reserve is low and egg quality may be diminished.
 In humans, there is a normal physiologic rise in FSH levels with increasing age which can signal lower pregnancy rates.